Multiple Choice Bible Quiz about Moses the Lawgiver

 The exception was the Sabbath.

-Twice as much was picked on Friday to have enough for the Saturday Sabbath.
+Twice as much was picked on Friday to ensure there was enough for the Saturday Sabbath.

 a.
 He had the Israelites dig a well in a special place that God had picked.